Fkernel653/fm-dlp/README.md

 | `--cookies`, `-C`    | `None`          | Browser name: `brave`, `chrome`, `chromium`, `edge`, `opera`, `vivaldi`, `whale`, `firefox`, `safari`<br>Or path to cookies file (`.txt`, `.sqlite`, `.db`, `.cookies`) |
 | `--remote`, `-r`     | `None`          | Download external JavaScript components for bypassing anti-bot protections.<br>**Options:** `ejs:github` (yt-dlp repo) or `ejs:npm` (NPM registry)                      |

 > **ℹ️ CPU Detection:** When parsing the `download` command, fm-dlp automatically detects the number of CPU cores on your system.
 The `--jobs` option is capped at this value to prevent overloading your system.
-If detection fails, an error message will be displayed.
+If detection fails, a fallback value is used instead.

 **Audio Codec Details:**